Church Pension Group | Leadership & Governance

 Published after each regular meeting of the CPF Board, A Message from the Chair reflects actions taken by the CPF Board that impact the products and services administered by CPF, as well as other highlights of the meeting.

-Read A Message from the Chair—Summer 2024
+Read A Message from the Chair—Fall 2024

 Board of Trustees